-There are two types of compartment syndrome.
-Acute compartment syndrome is typically caused by a direct traumatic injury and requires immediate surgery.
 Chronic exertional compartment syndrome is an exercise-induced muscle and nerve condition that often responds well to nonsurgical podiatric care.
 Here’s what you should know about this disorder, including how the highly skilled specialists with Massapequa Podiatry Associates, Dr. Corey Fox and Dr. Justin LoBello, help patients get back on their feet.

 Understanding the Muscle Compartments of the Lower Leg

-The muscles that control that foot and ankle are located in four separate sections—or compartments—in the lower leg.
+The muscles that control that foot and ankle are located in four separate sections or compartments in the lower leg.
 Here’s a brief summary of each section and what it does.

 • Anterior compartment.
 Located on the front of the lower leg, the anterior compartment contains the muscles responsible for lifting the foot and toes.